cubefuse/chakra/README.md

 - To run the tests and generate coverage reports, use `yarn test` and `yarn coverage`.
 - Code linting with the JavaScript Standard Style is available with `yarn lint`.
 - Code documentation can be built with `yarn docs`.
-- Check the `scripts` section in `package.json` file for the more usage information.

 ## Maintainers